Simple User Registration in PHP

 Step 3: Create User Register Form (HTML)

-Now we create a user registration form where user can enter details for registration.
-The form will contain name, email, password, and password_confirm fields to match both passwords user entered.
-This form will be handled on server-side by another PHP script for user registration.
+Now we create a user registration form where users can enter details for registration.
+The form will contain name, email, password, and password_confirm fields to match both passwords the user entered.
+This form will be handled on the server-side by another PHP script for user registration.

 index.php